CKGrafico/remote-teams/README.md

-# Amazing tools for remote teams
+# Productive tools for remote teams
 A list of websites and blog post to help your teams in the Remote Work world.

 ### 🏢 Virtual Offices